ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 - Some relayers don't always make their MEV bid data available to the public, which could cause a wrong classification of vanilla blocks while these blocks actually had a bid from a relayer.
 For the scope of this report, we simply classify slots with no RP-approved relayer in our dataset (see specifics around the underlying dataset here) as vanilla blocks.
 - If a validator is not registered with any MEV relayer in a slot, no max_bid will be visible in the dataset.
 For the purposes of this analysis, we ignore these slots from the vanilla block dataset when calculating the revenue loss due to vanilla blocks.
 These blocks are also ingored from the dataset used to calculate the loss due to bid gaps (i.e. the reward accepted is lower than the max bid available to the node operator in that slot).
-- See other important data caveats for the underlying dataset here (XXX).
+- See other important data caveats for the underlying dataset here https://github.com/xrchz/rockettheft/blob/main/README.md#data-notes (XXX Ramana to confirm).

 #### Conclusions and Recommendations